d-ries/linux-essentials/07_advancedcommands/01_course.md

 rm: remove regular file 'jokes.txt'? y
 ```

 You already used aliases.
 For example the ls command we use prints colored text in its output.
 This is because we use the alias.
-If we put a `\` in front a command it will use the command instead of the alias.
+If we put a `\` in front of a command it will use the command instead of the alias.
 ```bash
 student@linux-ess:~$ alias ls
 alias ls='ls --color=auto'